ialekseev/Antler/README.md

 Configuration examples
 -----------------------
-For example, let's configure application to use (NHibernate + Sqlite database) and Castle Windsor container:
+For example, let's configure an application to use (NHibernate + Sqlite database) and Castle Windsor container:
 <pre>
 var configurator = new AntlerConfigurator();
 configurator.UseWindsorContainer().UseStorage(NHibernateStorage.Use.